WOW (TV station): History

-Prior to WIN Television's expansion into Western Australia, the Golden West Network was the sole commercial network operating in regional areas, and carried programming from all three privately owned networks-- Seven, Nine and Ten.
-On 26 March 1999, WIN Western Australia officially commenced transmissions as a dual affiliate of Nine and Ten.
+Prior to WIN Television's expansion into Western Australia, the Golden West Network was the sole commercial network operating in regional areas, and carried programming from all three privately owned networks – Seven, Nine and Ten.
+On 26 March 1999, WIN Western Australia officially commenced transmissions as an affiliate of Nine and Ten.
 This in turn left GWN to become a sole Seven affiliate.

 WIN has struggled for ratings success in remote Western Australia, in part due to GWN/GWN7's 30-year run as the sole commercial television outlet in the region.
 WIN WA has run second to GWN7 in every ratings survey to date.
 The second ratings survey in 2005 placed WIN WA with only a 38.3% commercial audience share in prime time, compared to GWN7 with 61.7%.

-A proposal for a third television station - a joint venture between WIN Corporation and Prime Media Group, owner of GWN7 - was submitted to the Australian Communications and Media Authority in 2006.
+A proposal for a third television station – a joint venture between WIN Corporation and Prime Media Group, owner of GWN7 – was submitted to the Australian Communications and Media Authority in 2006.
 Similar to Mildura Digital Television, the new channel will operate under a Section 38B license, as a Network Ten affiliate named Ten West.

 2010 and beyond

 The new decade saw the introduction of digital television, with the Central Wheatbelt, Kalgoorlie, Karratha and Mingenew digital transmitters launching on 10 June 2010.
 The broadcasters shared a single digital transmitter for GWN7, WIN WA and the new Ten West in standard definition at each location.

-Digital transmitter upgrades continued on 28 July 2011, with Bunbury and surrounds being introduced to the full suite of digital channels for the first time, including Go! and Gem.
+Digital transmitter upgrades continued on 28 July 2011, with Bunbury and surrounds being introduced to the full suite of digital channels for the first time, including GO! and GEM.
 On 30 July 2011, the regional networks began broadcasting on the Viewer Access Satellite Television platform.
 Analogue transmissions ceased broadcasting statewide on 25 June 2013.

 On 10 March 2016, WIN HD and 9Life launched on both terrestrial and satellite platforms.
 Gold ceased transmission on the same day.

 On 1 July 2016, WIN Television ceased their program supply agreement with Nine Network, resulting in a Ten Network affiliation.
 West Digital Television picked up the Nine Network affiliation on 2 July 2016.

 On 1 July 2021, WIN returned to Nine program supply agreement.
 West Digital Television picked up the Network 10 affiliation on the same day.